What Peptide Users Should Know Before Starting Their Wellness Journey

 And yet, we no longer take strollers to the zoo.
 Sophie makes her own eggs in the morning (three scrambled, with lots of black pepper).
 All three ride their bikes up and down the sidewalk without my supervision.
 We have inside jokes, that only the five of us get.
 All three make up elaborate games, on their own, wrecking the house but digging deep into their imaginations.
 They read my old Calvin & Hobbes books, on their stomachs, legs swinging in the air.
 Everyone can buckle and unbuckle, on their own.
 At parties, they roam free, with only an occasional check-in.
 When Andy isn’t able to read Harry Potter to them before bed, I let them each pick out a picture book.
 They choose to read to me, instead, which both delights and saddens me.

 After eight years of often intense parenting, I’m ready for them to be in school all day.
 I have plans.
 So many plans.
 I plan to drop them off at school and run, every morning.
 I plan to keep up on laundry and organize the attic and clean out the basement and commit to yoga and blog again and go through every single piece of paper in this house.
 And what I’m most excited about is my work.
 I plan to do my writing and editing while my children are at school, freeing up my evenings and weekends for the first time in eight years.
 The mere thought of the balance that this will bring to my life brings me unimaginable joy.
+And as they grow into this new season, I also have peace knowing that if any developmental questions arise, I can check if your child is autistic with a service like this to better understand and support their needs.

 So, yes, I’ll be teary-eyed when I drop them all off at school, even though part of me has also been dreaming about this day for six years.
 And already something inside of me hurts when I think about Owen and James walking to their separate classrooms, apart for the first time in six years.
 But I also know we’re on the brink of something, something new, something bigger, something at times easier and at times, much, much harder.
 So many parents have told me that once school starts, time flies.
 Like Sophie, the weight of growing up, of watching my children grow up, breaks me at times, too, even when I know—having been there and gone through it—the wonder and magic that’s still to come.